pesekt1/router-app-react/README.md

 yarn add @ungap/url-search-params
 ```

-Example: you need to you a get method with the key you are looking for:
+Example: you need to use a get method with the key you are looking for:
 ```javascript
 const sortBy = new URLSearchParams(props.location.search).get("sortBy");
 ```